Break 'Em All

 Break 'Em All, known as Brick 'Em All DS in Europe, is an Arkanoid clone released in 2005 for the Nintendo DS.
-The game features several single player modes, as well as single-cart multiplayer for up to 8 players.
+The game features several single-player modes, as well as single-cart multiplayer for up to 8 players.
 The game utilized the system's touch screen to control the paddle, as well as activate power-ups.
-Power-Ups could also be activated by pressing up on the D-Pad or by pressing the X Button.
+Power-Ups can be activated by pressing up on the D-Pad or by pressing the X Button.

-The game was originally released on October 27, 2005 in Japan as part of the "Simple DS" line of products.
-In early 2006, D3 Publisher announced that it would be releasing a localized version of the game in North America under the name Break 'Em All.
+The game was originally released on October 27, 2005, in Japan as part of the "Simple DS" line of products.
+D3 Publisher released a localized version of the game in North America under the name Break 'Em All in 2006.

 Game modes

 Tokoton Mode

-Tokoton mode is one of the two single player modes in the game.
+Tokoton mode is one of the two single-player modes in the game.
 It has two play options: "Standard Play" and "Random Play".
-Standard play consists of 50 stages.
+Standard play consists of fifty stages.
 As the player progresses through the stages, they begin to gain levels.
 The player begins at the "amoeba" level and slowly works their way to the "superior being" level.
-In "Random Play", the game randomly generates each level, with a total of over 3 million different combinations.
+In "Random Play", the game randomly generates each level, with a total of over 3,000,000 different combinations.
 In Tokoton Mode, the player is given three lives at the beginning, and can earn more as the game progresses.

 Quest Mode

 The game's second single-player mode is Quest Mode.
-Quest Mode consists of 12 levels, with each level having three regular stages and one special boss stage.
+Quest Mode consists of twelve levels, with each level having three regular stages and one special boss stage.
 To defeat the boss, the player must find and exploit its weak point.
 Quest Mode can also be played multiplayer, with up to four players connecting to the host via DS Download Play.
 The host selects the stage, and the player completing it fastest is crowned the winner.